slobo/zavolaj/README.markdown

 when the variable(s) pointing to the instance of a CStruct go away, the memory will be freed when GC gets to it.
 When a CStruct-based type is used for the return type, the memory is not managed for you.

+Zavolaj currently doesn't put object members in containers, so assigning new values to them (with =) doesn't work.
+Instead, you have to bind new values to the private
+members: $!struct-member := StructObj.new;

 As you may have predicted by now, a null is represented by the type object of the struct type.